-BBMRI-ERIC https://www.bbmri-eric.eu is a European research infrastructure for biobanking that brings together all the main players from the biobanking field - researchers, biobankers, industry, and patients - to boost biomedical research.
+BBMRI-ERIC is a European research infrastructure for biobanking that brings together all the main players from the biobanking field - researchers, biobankers, Industry, and patients - to boost biomedical research.

-Case Study 6 Linking researchers to samples across the globe

-BBMRI-ERIC Negotiator is a Service that provides an efficient communication platform for biobankers and researchers requesting samples and/or data.
+CASE STUDY 6 Linking researchers to samples across the globe BBMRI-ERIC Negotiator is a Service that provides an efficient communication platform for biobankers and researchers requesting samples and/or data.
 It substantially simplifies the communication steps that are necessary to obtain information on the availability of relevant samples/data, particularly if the researchers need to communicate with multiple candidate biobanks.
 The Negotiator 2.0 is connected to the already established BBMRI-ERIC Directory, the biggest biobanking catalogue on the globe.

-Case Study 7 Facilitating the secondary use of clinical trial patient level data and metadata

-Clinical trial data produces large datasets for patient stratification and promotes reproducibility (re-analyses) and evidence synthesis (meta-analyses) that helps to optimize the scientific output of clinical research.
-ECRIN implements the clinical research metadata repository crmdr.org and a patient-level clinical trial data repository allowing GDPR-compliant data sharing for COVID19 trials.
-Data generation and quality control is a major cost driver in clinical trials and data re-use from electronic health records and databases or from cohorts and registries, can be transformative.
+CASE STUDY 7 Facilitating the secondary use of clinical trial patient level data and metadata Clinical trial data produces large datasets for patient stratification and reproducibility and promotes (re-analyses) evidence synthesis (meta-analyses) that helps to optimise the scientific output of clinical research.
+ECRIN implements the clinical research metadata repository crmdr.org and a patient-level clinical trial data repository allowing GDPR-compliant data sharing for COVID-19 trials.
+Data generation and quality control is a major cost driver in clinical trials and data reuse from electronic health records and databases or from cohorts and registries, can be transformative.
 ECRIN is working to lower the cost and facilitate data collection in trials, which is expected to dramatically increase the amount of evidence generated and ultimately benefit the health systems.

+CESSDA-ERIC

-CESSDA-ERIC https://www.cessda.eu/ is the Consortium of Social Science Data Archives which provides a full-scale sustainable research infrastructure enabling effective solutions to the major challenges facing society today and improving skills in the social sciences.
+The Consortium of Social Science Data Archives provides a full-scale sustainable research infrastructure enabling effective solutions to the major challenges facing society today and improving skills in the social sciences.
 CESSDA is a leader in social sciences and humanities data discovery across Europe.

-Case Study 8 Bringing together trusted Social Science Data Repositories
+CASE STUDY 8 Bringing together trusted Social Science Data Repositories

-CESSDA brings together trusted social science data repositories, aiming at full European coverage, with tools and services available to data producers and data re-users.
+CESSDA brings together trusted social science data repositories, aiming at full European coverage, with tools and services available to data producers and data reusers.
 CESSDA provides access to social science data and metadata through the CESSDA Data Catalogue, promoting FAIR principles and interoperability with the European Open Science Cloud (EOSC).
 The CESSDA DCTM has over 35 000 datasets on various social sciences topics, searchable and documented in numerous European languages with rich metadata that facilitates cross-disciplinary research, all from a single access point.
 The DCTM ensures that quality data is more accessible and usable by a wide range of users, academic, non-academic, policy makers, not just in Europe but all over the world.